 Marketing and Communications Manager

-The Marketing and Communications Manager leads the implementation of marketing and communications campaigns for the Washington State Chapter and Alaska Service Area, with a focus on content development and management of all digital and social media communications.
-The person in this role also provides regional marketing and communications support to chapters in Idaho and Oregon as needed.
+The Marketing and Communications Manager leads the implementation of marketing and communications campaigns for the Oregon and SW Washington Chapter a focus on content development and management of all digital and social media communications.
+The person in this role also provides regional marketing and communications support to Idaho Chapter.

 Essential functions and responsibilities include, but are not limited to: